jdevfullstack-tutorials/resolution-and-screen-size/README.md

 [![Watch the video](https://img.youtube.com/vi/0oBi8OmjLIg/hqdefault.jpg)](https://youtu.be/0oBi8OmjLIg)

+where, there is the Windows setup that later on, \
+in another video,
-where, there is the Windows setup that later on he showed being used for gaming, and his productivity, the Mac with the two big ass monitors.
+he showed being used for gaming, and his productivity, the Mac with the two big ass monitors.